 HELENA DUKAS.”

-FOURTH:
+“FOURTH:

 I give and bequeath my violin to my grandson, BERNHARD CAESAR EINSTEIN.”

 Dr. Otto Natan and Helen Dukas were named as "trustees of all his manuscripts, letters, and authorial rights."
 The will stipulated that the ultimate owner of his literary rights and property would be The Hebrew University in Jerusalem: